ScientificCodingKids/RobotMesh/notes/engineering_notebook.md

 Teams must have been awarded the Design or Excellence Award at a state/regional/provincial/national qualifying event to be eligible for Design at VEX Worlds.

-- Previous Year Demos :cheat_sheet:
+- Previous Year Demos :cheatsheet:

 **blah**